Menu

 If you are experiencing asthma from service or worsening asthma due to your time in the military, we highly encourage you to use an attorney experienced in veterans benefits to guarantee you receive your maximum benefits.

-Your chances of winning a VA appeal after your claim has been denied depends on your case and how well your appeal is handled.
+Your chances of winning a VA appeal after your claim has been denied depend on your case and how well your appeal is handled.
 In order to have the best chance at winning your appeal, it is always in your best interest to work with an experienced VA disability lawyer.

 A Veteran Disability Lawyer’s role is to assist you throughout the confusing and often frustrating claim appeals process if you have received a denial of benefits for your service-connected asthma.
 Generally, you need to be denied at least once before an attorney can assist, but once a lawyer is involved they will often be able to quickly determine what needs to be done in order to prove entitlement.